If you want to know what a real strongman looks like, you take a look at Eddie Hall.

 - Hot-Cold Treatments

-Sunday involves much more gentle exercises allowing the body time to recover for the brutal week of strength training ahead.
+Sunday involves much more gentle exercises, giving the body time to recover for the brutal week of strength training ahead.

 Sunday is a great day for swimming exercises and stretching in the pool before hitting the sauna and ice bath for hot-cold treatments for those aching muscles.

-The Beast knows that training exercises only work as well as his body allows, and so the strongman puts in some work at recovery.
+The Beast knows that training exercises only work as well as his body allows, and so the strongman puts in some work for recovery.

 How Many Calories Does Eddie Hall Consume A Day?